+Queen Mary Sailing Club - Race Officer Check List

+(Please check footnotes for changes which may apply while COVID regulations are in force)

-Queen Mary Sailing Club Race Officer Check List Sunday Club Racing (Read in conjunction with current NOR and SIs, Course diagrams and Start Sequence Timing Chart, all to be found on the Club website Racing / Race Officers pages) Before the event:
+This check list should be read in conjunction with the current NOR and SIs, Course Diagrams, Start Timing Charts and Club Race Preparation Schedule, all located on the Club website Racing and Race Officers pages with copies kept in the Club Racing flag box.

+NOTE: Course diagrams now include information on the geometry being aimed for by the course layers and methods of checking the layout from the committee boat.

+Annually:

+Read the Club Racing Risk Assessment and sign in with the office that you have done so.

+Before any event:

-Check the dates of your duties on the QM dutyman web site, or on the Race Officer section of the Club website, and confirm Check that a complete team of two or three people is available for the event Pick up or view online the current NOR and SI's and review them for any series changes Ensure you have signed in the office that you have read the Club Racing Risk Assessment.
-Look at windguru forecast during the week for initial assessment of the weather conditions Pack your bag with buoyancy aid, warm clothes, water proofs, stop watch x 2, whistle, mobile, glasses, rule book notebook & pens.
-In summer include a sun hat, sun screen and water On the day prior to leaving the jetty:
+Check the dates of your duties on the QM dutyman web site, or on the Race Officer section of the Club website, and confirm.

+Check that a complete team of two or three people is available for the event.

+Pick up or view online the current NOR and SIs and review them for any series changes.

+Look at windguru forecast during the week for initial assessment of the weather conditions.

+Pack your bag with buoyancy aid, warm clothes, waterproofs, stopwatch x 2, whistle, mobile, sunglasses, rule book, notebook & pens.
+In summer include a sun hat, sunscreen and water.

+Think about your timetable for race day. (see Club Race Preparation Schedule document.)

+On the day, prior to leaving the pontoon:

+Arrive at the latest one hour prior to the first start and announce your arrival to the office.

+[Check that the signing on sheets have been laid out on the table outside the office.]1

+[Pick up the Club Racing flag box and check that all flags are available and in their correct slots.]2

+QMSC RO Checklist v5.0

+1 Not required while COVID rules are in operation.
+You can call or radio the office to check the number of entries.

+2 While COVID rules are in operation, the Flag Box will already be on the committee boat.
+Contents should be checked before you leave the pontoon.

-Arrive at the latest one hour prior to the first start and announce your arrival with the office Check that the signing on sheets have been laid out on the table outside the office Pick up the Club Racing flag box and check that all flags are available and in their correct slots Ensure that there is a whistle, compass, recorder, radio and three results folders with pens and pencils, plus copy of NORs and SIs Reconfirm if there are any special changes in SI's, NOR or Sailing Area for that particular day Check if there are any other events being run and agree the Areas of Racing with the other ROs Ask the Duty Officer who is supporting club racing and introduce yourself to the safety bosun, discuss the course and agree call signs, usually Club Race and Safety One and Safety Two.
+Ensure that there is a whistle3, compass, recorder, radio, duckhorn hooter (in working order)4 and three results folders with pens and pencils, plus copy of NORs and SIs, Course Diagrams, Start Timing charts for the current series and Club Race Preparation Schedule.

+Reconfirm if there are any special changes in SIs, NOR or Sailing Area for that particular day.

+Check if there are any other events being run and agree the Areas of Racing with the other ROs.

+Ask the Duty Officer who is supporting club racing and introduce yourself to the safety team, discuss the course and agree call signs, usually Club Race and Safety One and Safety Two.
 Discuss the position and size of the course taking into consideration any changes forecast.
 Agree a position of the leeward mark that allows the course to be swung if the wind direction changes.
 Try to avoid putting any marks and the start line close to the reservoir sides or the dredgers; use the available water to the best advantage.
-Ensure that the X and 1st Substitute flags are onboard the committee boat attached to their poles Ensure that the course / rounding boards / start numbers are onboard the committee boat Check the committee boat horn and check that you have working back-ups Get kitted up and ensure you have food and drink available The course and the committee boat:
+Discuss when the course will be laid and advise Safety One and Safety Two that you intend to start on schedule.